-- The WWC Check is Government requirement
+- The WWC Check is a mandatory NSW Government requirement.

-- Persons under 18 years of age
+- Volunteers under 18 years of age

-- Canteen managers, canteen workers and caterers
+- Volunteer canteen workers or caterers

 - Grounds persons

 - Guest presenters or speakers for a one-off presentation

 - Persons who work or volunteer with children visiting NSW from another State to attend an event where the work in NSW will be for no more than 30 days in a calendar year.